gbgabiola/notes/git.md

 - **fork**: a copy of a repository on Github owned by a different user
 - **pull request**: a place to compare and discuss the differences introduced on a branch with reviews, comments, integrated tests, and more
 - **HEAD**: representing your current working directory, the HEAD pointer can be moved to different branches, tags, or commits when using `git checkout`

-- git commands:
+## Git Commands

-  - `init` initialize a local git repository
+- `git init` initializes a brand new Git repository locally
-  - `status` check status of working tree
+- `git status` shows the status of changes as untracked, modified, or staged
-  - `clone` copy a repository from the Github to your local machine
+- `git clone` copy a repository from the Github to your local machine
-  - `add` track your files and changes with Git
+- `git add` track your files and changes with Git
-  - `commit` save your changes into Git
+- `git commit` save your changes into Git
+- `git branch` shows the branches being worked on locally
-  - `push` upload your changes (commit) to your remote repository on Github
+- `git push` upload your changes (commit) to your remote repository on Github
-  - `pull` download changes from remote repository to your local machine
+- `git pull` download changes from remote repository to your local machine
+- `git merge` merges combine changes made on two distinct branches

+## GitHub flow

+1. Create a branch
+2. Add commits
+3. Open a pull request
+4. Discuss and review code
+5. Merge
+6. Deploy

 ## Add a new repo from your machine to GitHub